laserpilot/font-ozempic/README.md

 - **[Evil Mad Scientist SVG Fonts](https://gitlab.com/oskay/svg-fonts)** - Extended collection of single-line fonts by Windell Oskay

 ### Development
-Built by [Blair Neal](https://github.com/laserpilot) for the creative coding and digital fabrication communities.
+Built by [Blair Neal](https://github.com/laserpilot) using Claude Code

 *These fonts are specifically designed for pen plotters, laser cutters, and other digital fabrication tools that benefit from single-line vector paths.*